Psychology Hacks to Convert Sales!

 Increasing sales sounds easy, but it can be tricky when competition is fierce and consumers demand more than ever.
 These hacks are to help you understand that there is a psychology behind marketing products.
 These underlying queries help push your customers into purchasing, without them even knowing it!
 Once you understand hacks such as these, you can implement other marketing tactics to help boost sales even further.

 Let's look at the 'Free Shipping' method!

-Luckily, through the power of marketing you don't have to change much!
-As seen above in our lovely graphic, you can see that when you add shipping to the end of the purchase it looks less appealing.
+Luckily, through the power of marketing, you don't have to change much!
+As seen above in our lovely graphic, you can see that when you add shipping at the end of the purchase, it looks less appealing.
 This messaging conveys to your customer that they aren't getting a deal and they are paying full price.
-As you can see, if you add the shipping cost into the product cost it would appear that they are getting a deal by not 'paying' for shipping.
+As you can see, if you add the shipping cost to the product cost, it would appear that they are getting a deal by not 'paying' for shipping.
 This makes shoppers happier and more eager to return to your store!

 The customer's perception is that they are getting a better deal.
 Let's talk about 'buy one, get one free' as an example.
 This discount would appear that you can have two for the price of one.
 But in reality, this offer benefits the retailer more than a typical sale would.

 Most retailers have a standard sale.
 A standard sale is a sale that products are always set at regardless of the time of year.
 For example, a retailer's standard sale is a 50% off discount on a pair of $100 jeans.
 This sale runs whenever a special discount isn't applied.
 The $100 jeans cost the seller only $20.
 So with a sale like this, the seller will profit $30 if they are 50% off ($100/2 = $50. $50 - $20 = $30).